Undergraduate University Honors Office and Honor Societies

 University Honors Office

 The University Honors Office supports the University's long tradition of academic excellence by offering two programs, the University Honors Program and the Honors in the Major Program.
-Staff, which include the Director, Assistant Directors, and advisors, support the program's objectives in numerous ways, including dedicated advising of Honors students, auditing students' progress in the program, and curating special activities and events.
-Our "core" faculty teach curated courses, mentor students, and provide academic guidance and support to help students achieve their best.
+Staff, which include the Associate Dean, Associate Director, Assistant Directors, and advisors, support the program's objectives in numerous ways, including dedicated advising of Honors students, auditing students' progress in the program, and curating special activities and events.
+Our faculty teach Honors Signature courses, mentor students, and provide academic guidance and support to help students achieve their best.

 Florida State University Honors Program

-The University Honors Program is intended to help the University's most talented students develop into excellent scholars, leaders in their communities, and innovators in their professions.
-Students who have been accepted in the University Honors Program must complete honors course credits and co-curricular requirements, including Honors-level project work that focuses on research, creative activity, or community service.
-To graduate with Honors, students should maintain a 3.200 FSU GPA and complete honors requirements, including a required Honors Colloquium for first-year students and at least one course from the program's signature course program.
-Other ways students earn academic credit include successfully completing Honors sections of regular courses, Honors augmented courses, Honors directed individual study courses (DIS), approved graduate courses, and Honors in the Major course credits.
+The University Honors Program develops the University's most talented students into excellent scholars, leaders in their communities, and innovators in their professions.
+Students who have been accepted in the University Honors Program must complete Honors course credits.
+To graduate with Honors, students should maintain a 3.200 FSU GPA and complete Honors Program requirements, including a required Honors Colloquium for first-year students and at least one course from the program's signature course program.
+Other ways students earn academic credit include successfully completing Honors sections of departmental courses, Honors-augmented courses, Honors directed individual study courses (DIS), approved graduate courses, and Honors in the Major course credits.

-Students must complete honors courses with a grade of "C–" or better.
-Honors-augmented courses will be counted if a grade of "B–" or better is earned and the Honors-augmented project is completed satisfactorily.
-Students using Honors in the Major hours must earn a "B–" or better.
-Students who finish the University Honors program have the phrase "Completed Requirements of Liberal Studies Honors Program" noted on their transcripts.
+Students must complete Honors courses with a grade of “C–” or better.
+Honors-augmented courses will be counted if a grade of “B–” or better is earned and the Honors-augmented project is completed satisfactorily.
+Students using Honors in the Major hours must earn a “B–” or better.
+Students who finish the University Honors program have “Completed Requirements of CoreFSU Curriculum Honors Program” noted on their transcripts.

-Honors Signature courses, which are taught by the program's core and departmental faculty, engage students in broad, critical, and creative thinking about issues of human existence using interdisciplinary, inquiry-based, integrative, and active learning methods to foster flexible, higher-order thinking as a foundation for leadership and academic success.
-These courses are designed to capitalize on and foster the hallmark characteristics of Honors students: creativity; the drive and capacity to engage in critical and analytical thinking; creativity and flexible thinking; openness and the ability to communicate effectively with others from different social, political, and cultural backgrounds; a passion for complexity and challenge; and ability to employ multiple perspectives in approaching issues.
+Honors Signature courses, which are taught by the program's core faculty, engage students in broad, critical, and creative thinking about issues of human existence using interdisciplinary, inquiry-based, integrative, and active learning methods to foster flexible, higher-order thinking as a foundation for leadership and academic success.
+These courses are designed to capitalize on and foster the hallmark characteristics of Honors students: innovation; the drive and capacity to engage in critical and analytical thinking; creativity and flexible thinking; openness and the ability to communicate effectively with others from different social, political, and cultural backgrounds; a passion for complexity and challenge; and ability to employ multiple perspectives in approaching issues.
 These courses are designed and taught by faculty across academic disciplines who are selected for their teaching and research expertise.
-Together these course clusters comprise the overarching program theme, Inquiry and Practice Across the Disciplines.
-Honors Signature courses meet Liberal Studies requirements that Honors students do not typically meet via AP, IB, or AICE testing, which streamlines the attainment of university graduation requirements and expedites the path toward honors graduation.
+Honors Signature courses meet CoreFSU Curriculum requirements that Honors students do not typically meet via AP, IB, or AICE testing, which streamlines the attainment of university graduation requirements and expedites the path toward honors graduation.
 Honors Signature courses are limited to nineteen students per section in the Fall semester and twenty-four students in the Spring.

 Recognitions

 Earning the Honors Medallion.
-Students who successfully complete the University Honors Program requirements and/or the Honors in the Major project earn a university medallion.
-These distinctions are noted on the student's transcript.
-During the semester that the student graduates, he/she is given their Honors Medallion award at a special ceremony.
-The medallion may be worn during commencement exercises.
+Students who successfully complete the University Honors Program requirements and/or the Honors in the Major project will have Honors distinctions noted on their transcript and receive an Honors Medallion during a special graduation ceremony.
+The medallion may be worn during the University's commencement exercises.

 The Outstanding Senior Student Honors Distinction.
-Students who complete both University Honors Program and Honors in the Major and earn a 3.900 GPA or higher are recognized as Outstanding Senior Scholas.
-These Scholars are recognized at a special annual banquet and are acknowledged at the Honors annual commencement ceremonies.
+Students who complete both University Honors Program and Honors in the Major and earn a 3.900 GPA or higher are recognized as Outstanding Senior Scholars.

 Admission Requirements for the University Honors Program

 Admission by Application.
 All high school students accepted into Florida State University as freshmen may apply to the University Honors Program.
-Applicants will be evaluated based not only on their high school performance and standardized test scores, but as importantly on the quality of their Honors application, which consists of several short essays regarding the Honors experience.
-These questions change each year, but overall ask students to reflect on why the Honors program is of interest to them and what they anticipate they might bring to the program.
+Applicants will be evaluated based not only on their high school performance and standardized test scores, but as importantly on the quality of their Honors Program application, which consists of an additional short essay.

 Remaining in Good Standing